meghanag141-max/Meghana_Active_Suspension_Control/README.md

 Simulation and Analysis

-The system was simulated using MATLAB and Simulink.
+The system was simulated using MATLAB

 The following analyses were performed: